Health Insurance Denials

 The most common way to reverse a denial is to write a letter to the insurance company asking them to reconsider.
 The letter must be respectful, non-accusatory, and contain enough details to convince the reviewer that they should approve the requested medication and/or service.
 These details include:

-• Your demographic information — Name, address, contact information (phone numbers and email address), your insurance policy number, group plan number, or member ID number, type of policy, and any person representing you;
+• Your demographic information — Name, address, contact information (phone numbers and email address), member ID number, type of policy, and any person representing you.

-• Relevant medical history — All diagnoses, reasons for the visit, duration of illness, current and past treatments (both those that have or have not worked), the impact of your illness on your lifestyle and how the denial will make it worse;
+• Relevant medical history — All diagnoses, duration of illness, current and past treatments (both those that have or have not worked), the impact of your illness on your lifestyle and how the denial will make it worse.

-• Any information that you have obtained from personal or healthcare provider research about your illness and treatment, including current guidelines for diagnosis and treatment; and
+• Any information that you have obtained from personal or healthcare provider research about your illness and treatment, including current guidelines for diagnosis and treatment.

 Send copies of the letter to all of the providers involved in your care.